Back to blog

 When to introduce non-verbal reasoning to your child

 Lots of children won't have seen verbal or non-verbal reasoning exercises at school.
-Reasoning is not part of the national curriculum for state primary schools, and even at prep schools there is a large variation on when these topics are taught.
+Reasoning is not part of the national curriculum for state primary schools.
+Even at prep schools, there is a large variation on when these topics are taught.

 Start with the basics